namiwang/namiwang.github.io/_posts/2020-11-22-building-a-roam-like-networked-heavily-customized-realtime-editor-part-1.md

 * restrict the doc to a special set of content types (like list, list item, inline tags)
 * render existing data into the editor
-* inspect and manipulate input from user
+* inspect and manipulate input from the user
     * enforce a limitation on what type of contents may input (list item, paragraph, inline span, etc.)
-    * assign unique id to created blocks
+    * assign unique ids to created blocks
 * implement drop-down menu to auto-complete tags
-* send updated content to server
+* send updated content to the server
 * features we may need in the future
     * copy-and-paste, drag-and-drop, image, etc.